ruialexrib/Programatica.Auth.SAML.ServiceProviderUtils/README.md

 - CertificateUtils.cs - utility with functions to load X509Certificates
 - EncodeUtils.cs - utility with functions to handle the DecodeAndInflate and DeflateAndEncode
 - XPathsUtils.cs - utility to help parse the assertion xml

+### How to use (Service Provider in asp.net core 6)
+To this demonstration we will create an asp.net mvc projet targeting .net core 6

+#### Home Controller